Flow-based Nonperturbative Simulation of First-order Phase Transitions: A flow-based simulation algorithm

 We now explicitly explain the methodology.
 For each model benchmark, we choose a wide range of the simulation region in terms of the measurable $[\mathcal{O}_L,\mathcal{O}_R]$ to include both $\mathcal{O}_F$ and $\mathcal{O}_C$, or $\mathcal{O}_F,\mathcal{O}_C\in[\mathcal{O}_L,\mathcal{O}_R]$.
 We partition the simulation region $[\mathcal{O}_L,\mathcal{O}_R]$ into several mildly hierarchical overlapping partitions with each individual partition defined by $[\mathcal{O}_i,\mathcal{O}_j]$.
 Targeting one individual partition, we train a flow model according to the reweighted action

 where $W_{\rm L}^i,W_{\rm R}^j,B_{\rm L}^i,B_{\rm R}^j>0$ are manually chosen parameters to ``suppress'' the irrelevant order-parameter space, thus effectively making a ``partition''.
+We note that the choices of the $W$ and $B$ parameters are not sensitive to the lattice setup, and are acceptable as long as the sideband regions can be suppressed effectively while the numerical stability of the computation is realized.
 After sampling from each partition, we glue the partitions together following this procedure: \begin{enumerate} \item Starting from the partition containing the local minimum, we simply take the histogram values of the partition in focus within the non-overlapping regions. \item When two partitions overlap, the endpoint of one of the partitions in that region must be a (local) maximum of the original partition.
 We denote the probability distribution of this first partition (partition 1) as $P_1(\langle\phi\rangle)$, while the other (partition 2) as $P_2(\langle\phi\rangle)$.
 We scale the entire partition 2 so that the endpoint of partition 1 matches to the value at the same point of partition 2. \item For the remaining points in the overlapping region, we take a simple weighted average of the histogram values from the two partitions $[w_1P_1(\langle\phi\rangle)+w_2P_2(\langle\phi\rangle)]/(w_1+w_2),w_1\geq w_2$.
 In our study, this is done by human intervention, while a more sophisticated gluing algorithm is certainly possible. \end{enumerate} The idea behind steps 2. and 3. is that it is more likely for a flow model to undersample or mismodel a minimum than a maximum, which is a compelling reason for making overlapping partitions than mutually exclusive ones.

+We note that the idea of ``cutting'' has been adopted in a different way in Ref.~\cite{Shen:2022xcm} to calculate the vacuum decay rate of a quantum mechanical system using the ``wait-and-see approach''.
+In their work, they measure the similarity of the sampled configurations to the true vacuum with a ``modified'' action integral that only considers the classically allowed region in the solution space.
+By imposing a hard cut on this integral, they are able to discard the phase space near the true vacuum.
+In contrast, we apply the technique in the context of Langer's formalism for relativistic quantum fields.
+Also, instead of making the cuts based on the action, our algorithm partitions the order parameter space and can thus directly identify the different regions of the vacuum structure.